KTH/oms-to-elk/README.md

 sebp/elk:es241_l240_k461 docker image can be found in `elk/conf.d/01-lumberjack-input.conf`

+The under lying node tls library assumes a certificate and corresponding key file both in PEM format.

 #### input

 You have to set the json codec on the input used with this forwarder.